• Skip to main content

 The 7-month period from April to November is Istanbul’s high tourism season.
 During this period, there is a long ticket queue in front of popular museums.

 At some popular museums in Istanbul, you can skip the queues with the Museum Pass Istanbul.
 However, MUSEUM PASS is NOT VALID for this particular museum.
-For that reason, I recommend you to buy skip the line Dolmabahce Palace tickets in advance.
+For that reason, I recommend you to buy skip the line Dolmabahce Palace tickets in advance from this link.

-Dolmabahce Palace opening hours are between 9:00 in the morning and 18:00 in the evening.
-The ticket offices are closed 1 hour prior to closing time.
-Last entry time is 17:00.
+Dolmabahce Palace opening hours are between 9:00 in the morning and 17:00 in the evening as of 2025.
 Please note that Dolmabahce Palace is closed on Mondays.
-This information was last revised on January 1, 2023.
+Information on visiting hours was last updated on November 13, 2024.

 Museum visiting hours in Istanbul may change due to various restorations and special occasions.
 Before going to the museum, I recommend you to visit the official website of the palace and review the latest situation.